DJLevel3/Hilligoss-CPP/README.md

 ## Make sure ffmpeg is installed!

-To compile on Linux or MacOS:
+To compile on Windows (via MinGW x64), Linux or MacOS:

 `gcc -O3 hilligoss-nnsts-512.cpp -o hilligoss-nnsts-512 -lm -lstdc++`

-To compile on Windows (in a Visual Studio 2022 Developer PowerShell window):

-`cl /EHsc hilligoss-nnsts-512.cpp`

 To run on Linux or MacOS (make sure process.sh and processall.sh have the executable bit set with `chmod +x ./*.sh`):